-Shayda Moshirvaziri, PhD., Founder and CEO.
+Shayda Moshirvaziri, PhD., Director of Education.

 Shayda has over 10 years of teaching and tutoring experience with all levels of mathematics and science for middle school, high school and college level students.
 She has a passion for teaching young students, and has taught undergraduate courses at UCSD including, Introduction to Bioengineering, Human Physiology, and Computer Science.
 She developed an ACT bootcamp course for a private high school in San Diego, and has taught as a premier level ACT and SAT instructor for different test prep centers before starting Pivot Tutors.